Speak to an expert

 The government BUS grant (which is currently very generous) doesn’t cover air-to-air heat pumps.

-This is because the intention with the BUS grant is to reduce overall energy consumption across the country, but switching to air-to-air systems means that energy consumption essentially increases as homeowners use electricity to heat their homes in the winter and use more electricity to cool their homes in the summer.
+This is because the intention of the BUS grant is to reduce overall energy consumption across the country, but switching to air-to-air systems means that energy consumption essentially increases as homeowners use electricity to heat their homes in the winter and use more electricity to cool their homes in the summer.

 They’re awkward to retrofit in UK homes